New Psychoactive Substances ('Legal Highs')

 If a person takes an NPS, it may mean that they are acting as a 'human guinea pig' for an untested and unregulated product.
 Whilst this means specific advice can’t always be provided, there are certain key facts common to all ‘legal' highs:

 - Just because a drug may be legal to possess, it does not mean it’s safe.

-- It is becoming increasingly clear that ‘legal highs’ are far from harmless and can have similar health risks to drugs like cocaine, ecstasy and speed.
+- It is becoming increasingly clear that ‘legal highs’ are far from harmless.
+They can have similar health risks to drugs like cocaine, ecstasy and speed.

 - Risks of ‘legal highs’ can include reduced inhibitions, drowsiness, excited or paranoid states, coma, seizures, and death.

 - These risks are increased if used with alcohol or other drugs.

 - It is likely that drugs sold as a ‘legal high’ may actually contain one or more substances that are actually illegal to posses.
 You may think it is a 'legal' high that you can’t get in trouble for having.
 In fact, it could be something completely different, a class B drug.

 NPSs are substances which produce the same or similar effects, to drugs such as cocaine and ecstasy.
 They are not controlled under the Misuse of Drugs Act.
 They are, however, considered illegal under current medicines legislation to sell, supply or advertise for “human consumption”.
 To get round this sellers refer to them as research chemicals, plant food, bath crystals or pond cleaner, for example.

 In many cases, NPSs have been designed to mimic class A drugs.
 They are structurally different enough to avoid being classified as illegal substances under the Misuse of Drugs Act.
 An example of this is Mephedrone (often referred to as MCAT, Meow Meow or MC).